kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

 = 1.5.2 =
-* Improvement: When user activates or deactivates this plugin, all posts that have an oembedded medium will be updated once automatically
+* New feature: When user activates or deactivates this plugin, all posts that have an oembedded medium will be updated once automatically
+* New feature: Users can update all existing posts manually
 * Improvement: Only load CSS/JS files on pages/posts when necessary

 = 1.5 =